-salary structures and policies, as well as cash and long term incentives, motivate sustained high performance and are linked to corporate performance objectives;

-• stakeholders are able to make a reasonable assessment of reward practices and the governance process; and

-• the group complies with all applicable laws and codes.
+- salary structures and policies, as well as cash and long term incentives, motivate sustained high performance and are linked to corporate performance objectives; - stakeholders are able to make a reasonable assessment of reward practices and the governance process; and - the group complies with all applicable laws and codes.

-Remuneration structure
+Remuneration Structure

-Non-executive directors
+Non-Executive Directors

-Terms of service
+Terms of Service

 Directors are appointed by the shareholders in the Annual General Meeting (AGM), although board appointments may be made between AGMs.
-Non-executive directors are required to retire in accordance with the provisions of the company and allied matters act and in terms of CAMA, if a director over the age of 70 is seeking re-election to the board, their age must be disclosed too.
+Shareholders approvals for such interim appointments are however sought at the Annual General Meeting that holds immediately after such appointments are made.
+Non-Executive directors are required to retire in accordance with the provisions of the Companies and Allied Matters Act and may offer themselves for re-election.
+If recommended by the Board, their re-election is proposed to shareholders at the AGM at which they are retiring.